Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Ignorance is Bliss and Empowering

 This moral and historical blindspot is my problem.
-Instead of recognizing the accomplishments of their predecessors and why they stopped, its is instead treated as a hard reset.
+Instead of recognizing the accomplishments of their predecessors and why they stopped, it's instead treated as a hard reset.
 The previous battles never happened or at best are no longer ‘relevant’: time to start over.
-Many newcomers from each generation don't recognize that their parents, aunts, uncles, and grandparents were probably in their very shoes not too long ago and its this since of judgment and entitlement because of youth, that many of their opposition resents.
-Their own contributions to the cause being ignored because its not trendy or cool anymore.
-This is not a single generation’s flaw but all generations for the past forty years.
+Many newcomers from each generation don't recognize that their parents, aunts, uncles, and grandparents were probably in their very shoes not too long ago and it's this sense of judgment and entitlement because of youth that many of their opposition resents.
+Their own contributions to the cause being ignored because it's not trendy or cool anymore.
+This is not a single generation’s flaw but all generations for the past 40 years.

 Forgetting the efforts of the past and downplaying them not only hinders forward progress, it could even reverse it.
-The new revolutionaries become arrogant in their assumptions and that arrogance is what the people whose minds they are trying to change see, rather than the reason for their protest in the first place: and they push back.
+The new revolutionaries become arrogant in their assumptions and that arrogance is what the people whose minds they are trying to change see, rather than the reason for their protest in the first place.
+This results in them pushing back.

 © 2019 Jamal Smith